rezarahimian/docs/multiple_withdrawal.rst

 Conclusion
 **********
 Based on ERC20 specifications, token owners should be aware of their approval consequences.
-If they approve someone to transfer N tokens, spender can transfer exactly N tokens, even if they change allowance to zero afterward.
-This is considered a legitimate transaction and responsibility of approver before allowing the spender to transfer tokens.
+If they approve someone to transfer N tokens, the spender can transfer exactly N tokens, even if they change allowance to zero afterward.
+This is considered a legitimate transaction and responsibility of approver before allowing the spender for transferring any tokens.
 An attack can happen when changing allowance from N to M, that allows spender to transfer N+M tokens and effect multiple withdrawal attack.
 This attack is possible in case of front-running by approved side.
 As we evaluated possible solutions, all approaches violate ERC20 specifications or have not addressed the attack completely.
 Proposal 1 uses CAS pattern for checking and setting new allowance atomically.
-In proposal 2, transfer function is secured instead of approve method.
+In proposal 2, ``transferFrom`` function is secured instead of ``approve`` method.
 We implemented an ERC20 token for each proposal that solve this security issue while keeping backward compatibly with already deployed smart contracts or wallets.
-Although these implementations consumes more Gas than standard ERC20 implementation, they are secure and could be considered for future ERC20 token deployment.
+Although these implementations consume more Gas than standard ERC20 implementations, they are secure and could be considered for future ERC20 token deployment.

 |
 |